centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/acceptance-guide.md

 If you run `pcs status` on the passive node:

-* The resources (php-clone and cbd_rrd-clone) appear stopped on the passive node
+* All resources appear stopped on the passive node
-* The active node is seen as `offline`:
+* The active node is seen as `offline` (as the passive node is cut off from the rest of the cluster):

 ```text
 Cluster name: centreon_cluster